DLR-RM/RAFCON/doc/tutorials.rst

    :width: 90 %
    :align: center

-   Screenshot of the finished tutorial
+   Screenshot of the finished library tutorial

 Give the state machines useful names like "Wait" for the first and "Print Info" for the second state machine.